 - The Pink Panther's Inspector Clouseau segments have an episode where the inspector told the artist to comply with law and put the criminal he was chasing behind bars.

 - In The Fairly OddParents!, this happens in-universe when the Nega-Chin, a villain from a comic book, goes to the writer's house and fights him to get him to write a story where he wins.
+Nothing ever comes of this even though the Crimson Chin gets revisited multiple times.

 - In the Danger Mouse episode "Once Upon A Time Slip," a microphone malfunction gives the Lemony Narrator near-absolute control of the story.
 He decides he'd rather tell a story about Robin Hood, so D.M. and co. wind up acting out a medieval costume epic until D.M. can trick the Narrator into putting things back to normal.